GedMullen/2018-2019/java.md

 ## Exercises

 * Create a Sequence Daigram for the "Add House Details" menu option.
+* Create a Sequence Daigram for the "Edit A Quote" menu option.
 * In your groups for the each of the following [use case examples](https://docs.google.com/document/d/16bjjcqkVtlwYeDtSx9ekH_pQCFNNoFjQtit5UGgxO-w/edit?usp=docslist_api) use the [example CRC answers](https://docs.google.com/document/d/1yvUCpbw0oomFoHb_7ILwoKIoluMLwvsUtA0PUxMbccc/edit?usp=sharing) to create Sequence Diagrams.